codacy/docs/docs/faq/troubleshooting/not-a-member-of-the-organization.md

 # Not a member of the organization

-When you see this message, it means that a commit email address isn't from a Codacy member or author, and Codacy can't analyze the commit.
+When you see this message, it means that Codacy can't analyze a commit because the associated email address doesn't belong to any Codacy member or author.

 There may be different reasons for this to happen: